fabianschenk/REVO/README.md

 ```
 ## Supported Sensors
 For Intel set "WITH_REALSENSE" and for ORBBEC set "WITH_ORBBEC_ASTRA_PRO" and make sure that you set the USB rules in a way that the sensor is accessible for every user (default is root only).

+Currently, either Orbbec or RealSense is possible due to conflicting libuvc libraries.
+This should be resolved quite soon.

 ### Intel RealSense ZR300
 Install [librealsense](https://github.com/IntelRealSense/librealsense), set the intrinsic parameters in the config file.